mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 ## Exploration Functions

+ - When to explore?
-When should we explore ?
-Well random actions explore a fixed amount and the kind of explore uniformly everywhere.
+    - Random actions: explore a fixed amount
+        - the kind of explore uniformly everywhere.
 Every state has an equal chance of doing an exploration action.
-Here's a better idea:  why don't we think about our actions and thereby q-values  as being something we're trying to learn ?

-Now sometimes we know what they are.
-When we know what they are we don't have to try them anymore.
+    - Better idea: explore areas whose badness is not (yet) established, eventually stop exploring

 You got food poisoning a couple times and you just stopped.
 On the other hand when we don't know something and our uncertainty is high it should be a pretty high priority to figure that out right now.
 So when the restaurant opens you try it because your uncertainty is high.
-Once you've tried it a couple times now you know.
+Once you've tried it a couple times , now you know.

 So how can we encode this?  we'd like something that forces us to explore whose badness is not yet established but eventually stopped.
 The basic idea here is "in the face of uncertainty you should have optimism".
 So fly into those unknown caves and see what's in their optimism.